 Upon ascertaining from the accused that the facts as stated were correct, he was convicted on his own plea of guilty for the offence of Murder c/s 188 and 189 of the Penal Code Act.
 In justification of the sentence of ten (10) years' imprisonment proposed in the plea agreement, the learned State Attorney adopted the aggravating factors outlined in the plea agreement as follows; - the offence attracts a maximum penalty of death, the offence is rampant in the region, life is sacred and should be respected by all.

-In his submissions in mitigation of sentence, the learned defence counsel adopted the mitigating factors outlined in the plea agreement which are that; - the accused has been on remand for two years.
-He suffers from cancer and hernia.
-He has 7 children to look after yet both his parents are dead and is a first offender.
-In his allocutus, the convict prayed for a short custodial sentence to enable him return to school.
-He had just completed primary seven and was about to join senior one.
+In his submissions in mitigation of sentence, the learned defence counsel adopted the mitigating factors outlined in the plea agreement which are that; - the accused has been on remand for slightly over one year (having been charged and remanded on 11th February 2016).
+He lost his father and was sole bread winner for his elderly mother.
+He is s young man at the age of 23 years who is capable of reform.
+In his allocutus, the convict stated that his father died and his mother is disabled.
+His brother is in school and he prayed for a lenient sentence to enable him support his brother in school.
+He pledged not to commit a crime of this nature again.
 None of the members of the family of the deceased was available to make a victim impact statement.